graphql-aspnet/graphql-aspnet.github.io/docs/introduction/made-for-aspnet-developers.md

 ## Scoped Dependency Injection

 Services are injected into graph controllers in the same manner as MVC controllers and with the same scope resolution as the HTTP request.
-Yes, your HTTP request level Entity Framework `DbContext` will be carried forward through all field resolutions.

 ## User Authorization